xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 3. If you haven't done so already, **unpack the .rda files** (at least the data/graphics part of it) into a single folder.
 It should look something like this: `C:\whatever\somewhere\rda\data\graphics\...`.
 4. In the addon preferences, set the **rda path** to the folder that **contains** your `data` folder with the unpacked rda files.
 In this example, that would be `C:\whatever\somewhere\rda`
 5. Specify the paths to the `texconv.exe`, `rdm4-bin.exe`, `AnnoFCConverter.exe` executables.

 You are now ready to go!
+Optional: Set up the prop asset library (See below)

 # Usage
 ## Importing